AdyKalra/Machine-Learning-with-Python-Stack/Data Preparation.md

 - creating new columns if req
 - enums or 1 and 0s
 - DataRule#3 - Accurately predicting rare event is true
-- DataRule#4 - Track how you manipulate the
+- DataRule#4 - Track how you manipulate the data